Mary Ward (book): Plot

 Mary Ward is separated into four sections.
 The first details Ward's early life living with her family in Mulwith, West Riding of Yorkshire, England throughout her childhood and early life, up until she decides to join a monastery in northern France.
 During this period, she goes to live with her grandparents and meets her aunt Martha as well as Martha's servant, Meg.
 Martha takes Mary to get her fortune told by a fortune teller, who says that Mary will travel to foreign places during her life.
 Then, she receives news that her younger brother has been born, so she returns to live with her parents.
 As she grows older, Mary starts to dream of becoming a nun, while her parents begin positioning her for marriage.
 Eventually, Mary's father decides that she will marry Edward Neville, heir to become the Earl of Westmorland, but Mary refuses, and after her two aunts are arrested and convicted in the Gunpowder Plot, she leaves England and joins a monastery of Poor Clares at Saint Omer in northern France.

 The second section describes Mary's life in the monastery.
 Mary meets Father Keynes, who directs her to the Poor Clares monastery, saying that "God has decided [on a convent] for you."
 However, she quickly realizes that she isn't well-suited to life at the convent, as her days become dull and fatiguing with little time for real spiritual contemplation.
-On Visitation Day, Mary receives an audience with the General Commissioner, who rules over the convents in Flanders and northern Germany, and she outlines to him a plan to create an English-speaking Poor Clares convent, to better benefit English-speaking nuns.
+On Visitation Day, Mary receives an audience with the general commissioner, who rules over the convents in Flanders and northern Germany, and she outlines to him a plan to create an English-speaking Poor Clares convent, to better benefit English-speaking nuns.
 Over the next several weeks and months, she helps direct the establishment of the new convent, and eventually, the project is completed.
-However, section two ends as Mary then receives a sign from God and realizes that she must leave the monastery.
+Section two ends as Mary receives a sign from God and realizes that she must leave the monastery.
 The third and longest section begins with Mary returning to England and her family, and going back to normal life.
 She soon finds herself surrounded by a group of friends, including Winefrid Wigmore, determined to travel with her wherever she goes and support her endeavors.
-With their encouragement, Mary decides to take her friends with her back to St. Omer and, using their help, starts a Catholic girl's school.
+With their encouragement, Mary decides to take her friends with her back to St. Omer and, using their help, starts a Catholic girls' school.
 As she reveals to Winefrid, Mary plans on creating a women's institution for apostolic ministry similar to that of the Society of Jesus.
 The venture becomes successful, but it is also met with much controversy, as many believe that women are not cut out for missionary work.
 To try and acquire the sanction of the Holy See, which would grant her institution legitimacy, Mary decides to go to Rome and request an audience with Pope Urban VIII.